 ‘I think I’ve turned a corner!’
 I proudly told the therapist after giving her my scores for how anxiety is affecting my life.

-‘You’re doing really well’, she soothed down the phone.
+‘You’re doing really well’, she said.

 I told her that I’d taken up ironing again after a 10 year hiatus.
-I hate ironing with a passion but figured it might help me if I imagined the creases were my fears which were disappearing with each glide of the iron.
+I hate ironing with a passion, but figured it might help me if I imagined the creases were my fears which were disappearing with each glide of the iron.
 The therapist was impressed and I think she wrote it down because she went quiet.
 Either that or she was updating her Twitter..